JHuntsGHub/Boss-Battle/README.md

 ## The Game
-The player faces up against a big boss viking and his minions.
+The player faces up against a big boss Viking and his minions.

 ### The Player
 * Moves around with WASD.